-- Caroline Rush, Chief Executive, British Fashion Council who will provide her views on what the fashion industry needs to do ensure sustainability and reduce its social and environmental impact; and
+- Caroline Rush, Chief Executive, British Fashion Council - on priorities for the fashion industry in ensuring sustainability and reducing social and environmental impact;

-- Dr Lisa Cameron MP, Chair, All-Party Parliamentary Group on Textiles and Fashion will discuss the priorities going forward for the future growth of UK fashion.
+- Dr Lisa Cameron MP, Chair, All-Party Parliamentary Group on Textiles and Fashion will discuss the priorities going forward for ensuring the future growth of UK fashion with increased sustainability; and

 - The view from Parliament: how to ensure the future growth of UK fashion and increased sustainability;